You’ve got a new baby at home, and everyone is telling you to savor the moment. But maybe you just … can’t.

-Many new moms get the baby blues, but some get postpartum depression or other postpartum mood disorders.
-Know the symptoms of postpartum depression so you can get the help you need to get well.
+So how do you know if you’re just suffering a case of the “baby blues” or if it’s postpartum depression or another postpartum mood disorders?
+Knowledge is power — and knowing the symptoms of postpartum depression so you can get the help you need to get well is key.

 The baby blues